 The secondary bond market recorded a 163% and 69.5% Q-o-Q growth and Y-o-Y growth in turnover respectively.
-Total bond volumes traded during the quarter under review shot to TZS 388.82 billion from TZS 147.71 billion the previous quarter and TZS 229.37 billion in a comparative quarter of 2017.
-This growth was coupled by a significant investors' appetite shift from equities to fixed income, mainly long term papers ranging from 7 years to 15 years as returns on short term instruments fell and returns from equities became more volatile.
+Total bond volumes traded during the quarter under review went up to TZS 388.82 Billion from TZS 147.71 Billion the previous quarter and TZS 229.37 Billion in a comparative quarter of 2017.
+This growth was attributed by a significant investors' appetite shift from equities to fixed income, mainly in long tenored papers ranging from 7 years to 15 years as returns on short term instruments fell and returns from equities became more volatile.

-Below is the summary of Government bond traded in the secondary market during the reviewed period.
+On the side is the summary of Government bond traded in the secondary market during the reviewed period.